Ray Treacy (track and field): Education and early athletics competition

 Treacy was born in County Waterford, Ireland and was an Irish national junior champion and a member of the Irish National Cross Country Team.
 He attended Providence College in Rhode Island, graduating in 1982.
 He represented Ireland in the World Cross Country Championships in 1977–79.
-His best road race times were in 1983, 47:42 for the Ballycotton IRL 10 mile, 2:16:54 while in finishing second in the Cork IRL Marathon, and 10 km in 28:48 in Boston, Massachusetts, in 1985.
+His best road race times were in 1983, 47:42 for the Ballycotton IRL 10 mile, 2:16:54 while finishing second in the Cork IRL Marathon, and 10 km in 28:48 in Boston, Massachusetts, in 1985.
 As a collegiate runner, he took National Collegiate Athletic Association (NCAA) All-America honors on three occasions.
 He was the New England Cross Country Champion twice, won the Big East Indoor Championship at 5,000 meters three times.
 He was the IC4A Champion in the 1981 10,000 and 1982 5,000 meters.

 He is the brother of John Treacy, a four-time Irish Olympian, who took second place in the Los Angeles Marathon in 1984, and twice (1977-1978) was the World Cross Country champion.
 His best marathon was a 2:09:15 taking third at Boston in 1988.
 John also attended Providence.
 In 1979, the brothers ran Connecticut's historic, Thanksgiving Day, Manchester Road Race, with John repeating his previous year's victory over nine-time race champion Amby Burfoot, breaking Burfoot's course record by 55 seconds with Ray finishing second, 59 seconds behind his brother.
 In 1981, Ray took second again, this time to legendary Irish runner, Eamonn Coghlan.
 John won the race again in 1984–85.
 His course record lasted until 1995.